1

 Requires a bachelor's degree or equivalent and up to six months of related experience or any equivalent combination of experience and training which provides the required knowledge, skills and abilities.

-Part-Time, 25 hrs./wk., $20.80/hr.
-Part-time benefits.
+Other: Full-Time, 38 hrs./wk., 20.80 /hr.
+Full-time benefits.
 Schedule will include daytime, evening, and weekend hours (including Sundays), and may include six-day workweeks and split shifts.
-This position may be involved in technology programming, maker space programming and culinary literacy programming.
+This position will be based at the Main Branch, but may provide services in all service areas.
+Must have a valid driver's license and be insurable.
+Ability to drive to external service locations required.
+Will be required to drive a Library-owned van.
+This position plans and presents programs for all ages, including children, teens and adults and may be may be involved in technology programming, maker space programming and culinary literacy programming.
 Experience planning and presenting programs for all ages strongly preferred.
 Must have a track record of initiative, enthusiasm, and a passion for community engagement.
 The successful candidate will have excellent attendance habits and be comfortable working as an in-charge person as needed.
 Flexibility in scheduling required.

 Closing Date for External: Open Until Filled